phylo42/sherpas/README.md

  # Overview

 __Inputs:__
-- A phylo-kmer database (usually having a __.rps__ extension) constructed from a reference alignment and tree (see below).
+- A phylo-kmer database (__.rps__ extension) constructed from a reference alignment and tree (see below).
 - A table associating each sequence in the reference alignment to a type (a.k.a. "strain"), in __csv__ format.
-- A set of query sequences (e.g. whole genomes, long reads), in __fasta__ format.
+- A set of query sequences (e.g. whole genomes or long reads), in __fasta__ format.

 __Outputs:__
 - Table of recombination patterns detected in the query sequences.

 ### Construction of a phylo-kmer database (pkDB)

-In the absence of a pre-computed pkDB, you will need the following to construct your own pkDB:
+In the absence of a pre-computed pkDB, or to improve the available pkDBs for HIV and HBV, you will need the following to construct your own pkDB:

 - *Reference alignment*: a multiple alignment containing a number of reference sequences from each of the strains, in __fasta__ format.
 These sequences should be pure (i.e. non recombinant) with respect to their strain.
 - *Reference tree*: a phylogenetic tree built from the reference alignment, in __newick__ format.

 The construction of the pkDB should be performed with [RAPPAS2](https://github.com/phylo42/rappas2).
-Its code and documentation are available at https://github.com/phylo42/rappas2.
+Its code and documentation are available at https://github.com/phylo42/rappas2. pkDB construction is computationally heavy, but only need to be performed once for a given reference alignment.
 Guidelines specific to SHERPAS about this step are discussed in Sec.
 2 of the [Supplementary Materials](https://www.biorxiv.org/content/biorxiv/early/2020/06/22/2020.06.22.161422/DC1/embed/media-1.pdf).

-### Availability of precomputed pkDBs
+### Availability of pre-computed pkDBs

 The phylo-kmer databases used in the SHERPAS manuscript can be downloaded from Dryad: [temporary link](https://datadryad.org/stash/share/nfeKF0waJCchScSeP1vhUbkYWinRJG_lcdSSub_BcCI) (large file: about 10 GB).
 They can be used for recombination detection in whole-genome HIV and HBV sequences, and in HIV pol sequences.